 Based on the mission and vision of the University, the Offices of Chaplaincy and Campus Ministry facilitate numerous opportunities for the University students to grow in their faith formation.
 Included among these opportunities are daily Mass, weekly Eucharistic Adoration, occasional retreats, evenings of reflection, online prayer requests and spiritual retreats.
 These activities provide the students, staff, and faculty of the University with a valuable experience of shared worship.
 A schedule of dates and times for all activities is posted on the Office of Student Services Bulletin Board on a regular basis.
 The chapel is located on the first floor of the University.
-There is also an online Chapel available to students through CANVAS which allows them to partake of the spiritual life of the University from a distance.
+There is also an online Chapel available to students through Canvas® which allows them to partake of the spiritual life of the University from a distance.

 In addition, spiritual direction and the sacrament of reconciliation with the Chaplain of the University are available to students, faculty, and staff.
-Individual appointments may be scheduled by contacting the Coordinator of Student Services.
 Other religious activities and programs for students held during the year include a Student Retreat at the beginning of the year, Advent and Lenten Evenings of Reflection, and a Pilgrimage with the President.